RTEMS/rtems-docs/bsp_howto/real_time_clock.rst

 configured by this entry in the ``RTC_Table`` is present.
 This configuration scheme allows one to support multiple versions of the same board with a single BSP.
-For example, if the first generation of a board had Vendor A’s RTC chip and the second generation had Vendor B’s RTC chip, RTC_Table could contain information for both.
-The ``deviceProbe`` configured for Vendor A’s RTC chip would need to return TRUE if the board was a first generation one.
+For example, if the first generation of a board had Vendor A's RTC chip and the second generation had Vendor B's RTC chip, RTC_Table could contain information for both.
+The ``deviceProbe`` configured for Vendor A's RTC chip would need to return TRUE if the board was a first generation one.
 The ``deviceProbe`` routines are very board dependent and must be provided by the BSP.